-Join Turi McKinley for an in-depth discussion in this video What is design thinking?, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video What is design thinking?, part of Learning Design Thinking: Lead Change in Your Organization.

 - To define design thinking in the context of today's business world, it's a making-based approach to problem solving that's rooted in human empathy and done in collaborative multidisciplinary teams.
 So let's break that definition down.
 In teams with a strong design thinking approach, you'll see people making ideas tangible.
 It might be exploring a complex ecosystem on the whiteboard, or it might be in a customer journey map that shows how people experience a service over time.

 It could be in a rough prototype made to explore how a product works so it can be evolved and improved, and sometimes it's even a performance of what it will be like to experience the solution.
 Making ideas tangible allows them to be experienced by the team, by the people who might use it, and stakeholders.
 It helps you synthesize the key elements of what's important and communicate them more clearly, and iterate upon them and quickly change them with what you're learning.

 In the best teams, these tangible expressions outweigh spreadsheets and presentation decks as the primary form of communication.
 And a team that proudly shares their failures, including the ideas and the failures, is far more likely an effective design thinking team than one that doesn't.
 Design thinking approaches are best for solving those hard, complex human problems that don't have a linear solution that just needs to get done.